thelia-modules/TheliaTwig/README.md

 The template structure is the same as the actual structure, so you can referer to the actual [documentation](http://doc.thelia.net/en/documentation/templates/introduction.html#structure-of-a-template)

+You can test the module with this module : <https://github.com/bibich/TheliaTwigTest>

 ### Syntax

 #### Loop